Virtual 40-Hour Sexual Assault Advocacy Training

 Training will be held virtually via Zoom.

 - ASL interpreting and live auto-captioning will be available.
 All webinar recordings are captioned.

 - You will need a reliable internet connection and computer to participate in the training, but you are not required to have a video camera.

 - Please let us know what accessibility needs you have (ASL, captioning, internet limitations, etc.) when you register so that we can make this training accessible to you.

 The training is free for MNCASA members.

-- Late January: Registration Opens for Partner Program Members
+- February 1: Registration Opens for Partner Program Members

-- Early February: Registration Opens for All Other MNCASA Members
+- February 6: Registration Opens for All Other MNCASA Members

 - March 3: Registration Closes and Cancellation Deadline